 Recipe Notes

-Note 1: A lot of grocery stores sell freshly made frosting in the bakery section of the store that can be used instead of tub frosting.
-Or you can make your own!
-Try my cream cheese frosting as a homemade alternative to store-bought frosting.
-If using from the tub, you won't use all the frosting, so store leftovers covered in the fridge, according to package directions.
+Note 1: A lot of grocery stores sell freshly made frosting in the bakery section that can be used instead of tub frosting.
+Or try my homemade cream cheese frosting!
+If using from the tub, you won’t use all the frosting, so store leftovers covered in the fridge according to package directions.

 Note 3: Edible eye candies can be found at craft/hobby stores, most larger chain grocery stores, and online!
-I like getting miniature edible eyes for these cookies --here is the exact kit I use (I use the smallest eyes in the package).
+I like getting mini edible eyes for these cookies—here is the exact kit I use (I use the smallest eyes in the package).

 Serving: 1serving | Calories: 134kcal | Carbohydrates: 28g | Protein: 1g | Fat: 3g | Saturated Fat: 1g | Trans Fat: 1g | Cholesterol: 1mg | Sodium: 75mg | Potassium: 5mg | Fiber: 1g | Sugar: 26g | Vitamin A: 1IU | Vitamin C: 1mg | Calcium: 1mg | Iron: 1mg